nabido82/habit-tracking-python/README.md

-# oofpp_habits_project
+# Habit Tracking Application

-Habit tracking application for the OOFPP course
+This project is a habit tracking application developed in Python for the course Object-Oriented and Functional Programming with Python (OOFPP).

+The application allows users to create habits, mark them as completed, and analyze habit progress over time.